pvk444/freki/README.md

 ## Plain Text to Freki Conversion

-`freki.text2freki.read_and_convert()` is the preferred method of converting a text file to a Freki object.
-It is currently only usable by importing the method into a Python file.
+`text-to-freki.sh` is the preferred method of converting a text file to a Freki object.

 The Chardet package is used to detect the encoding of the text file if reading using the given encoding causes an error, or if `detect_encoding` is set to True.

 Usage:

 ```
-Arguments:
+Convert a plain text file to Freki format

+positional arguments:
+  infile                plain text file
-path: path to the text file
+  outfile               path to freki output file

+optional arguments:
+  -h, --help            show this help message and exit
-igt_path: path to the text file containing IGT span info
+  --igtfile IGTFILE     plain text file containing igt span info
-encoding: name of the encoding of the file
+  --encoding ENCODING   encoding of the input file
-detect_encoding: setting to true will first detect an encoding rather than using the default.

-Returns:

-Freki object
+  -d DETECT, --detect-encoding DETECT
+                        automatically detects encoding when set to true
+  -v, --verbose         increase the verbosity (can be repeated: -vvv)

+examples:
+    text-to-freki in.txt out.freki --igtfile=igts.txt --detect-encoding=true
 ```

 The igt_path file is in the format: